lvenerosy/GGNoRe-CPP-API-IntegrationsTest/README.md

 - Built-in input transfer protocol.
 - Synchronizing with an ongoing game session.
 - Supports any number of local/remote players.
 - Resistant to some types of cheats.
 At runtime a server could decide what is simulated locally, using a significance manager for example, so a client would not have information that could be misused.
-And memory tempering cheats would desync the client since the memory content must be identical.
+And memory tampering cheats would desync the client since the memory content must be identical.
 - Although the module uses the STL containers with the default allocator, the heap memory needs are bounded by the configuration so there are no unnecessary allocations.
 The state serialization/deserialization is the only memory sensitive operation but in this case you may use the optimized containers coming with your engine.
 - Beside the STL everything is tailor-made for the module, there are no 3rd party libraries.
 - Detailed logs.